EladAvrahami/Rest-Assured-for-API-testing/README.md

 #6</br>
 perform a DELET operation with RESTassured - Scenario 8</br>
-just follow the scenario (:
+just follow the scenario (: + I biuld methods at the RestAssuredExtension java class that I will be required to perform scenario 8 at the DELETEPost.feature